youssefbac/youssefbac/README.md

 - 🌱 I enjoy contributing to open source projects and I am really enthousiastic about learning new technology.
 - 🔭 I'm currently working on an analysis project.
 It consists to develop a dynamic dashboard that help buisness manager to take the best decision.
-- 👯 I’m looking to collaborate on new projets.
+- 👯 I’m looking to collaborate on new projects.
 - 📫 How to reach me: benamarayoussef20@gmail.com

 - ⚡  Outside the world of technology.
 I love practising sports such as going to the gym, cycling and jogging.